We are regulated by the Care Quality Commission in England and the Homes and Communities Agency.

 Discovery is part of the Dimensions Group.

-Beyond the regulation requirements the Dimensions Group has also developed our own quality standards and benchmarks.
+Beyond the regulation requirements, the Dimensions Group has also developed its own quality standards and benchmarks.

-These are monitored by our quality and compliance team within Dimensions, our better practice team and our performance improvement team, who work with our operational staff.
+These are monitored by our quality and compliance team within Dimensions, our Better Practice team and our Performance Improvement team, who work with our support colleagues.

-We employ experts by experience who have learning disabilities.
-They work in our quality and compliance team and carry out nationwide quality audits, following the Reach II standards.
+We employ Experts by Experience who have learning disabilities and/or autism.
+They work in our Quality and Compliance team and carry out nationwide quality audits, following the Reach II standards.

 We were one of the first social care organisations to appoint an independent safeguarding chair, to ensure the highest level of scrutiny of our standards.

 We monitor ourselves against the Driving Up Quality benchmarks.
 Driving Up Quality is a code for providers and commissioners.
-Signing up to this code shows our commitment to driving up quality in our services for people with learning disabilities.
+Signing up to this code shows our commitment to driving up quality in our services for people with learning disabilities and/or autism.

 We act in accordance with a comprehensive set of policies, with particular focus on those that keep the people we support safe and well: